AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 ## Key design

 Let's elaborate on `sk`.
-Each `sk` under a comment `pk` represents a collection of comments for that product, of the selected language and ratings.
+Each `sk` under a comment `pk` represents membership to a collection of comments for that product, of the criteria encoded into the key.

 `sk` consists of a `/` delimited string.
 The first element is the type, `PRODUCT#` and its identifier `42`.
 The second element is the language, such as `en` or `~` to denote _any_.
 The final element is the rating number, from `1` to `5`.